-1.44 This HRA for the adopted Mid Sussex District Plan was undertaken by Urban Edge Environmental Consulting in September 2017 and is available as part of the evidence base library for the District Plan.
+- 1.45 This HRA for the adopted Mid Sussex District Plan was undertaken by Urban Edge Environmental Consulting in September 2017 and is available as part of the evidence base library for the District Plan.
 The HRA assesses the two identified impact pathways of air quality and recreation pressure.
-These two key risks are comprehensively assessed within the HRA report for the District Plan, and during the iterative process of HRA assessment alongside the District Plan, the District Council was working with its neighbouring local planning authority partners in active discussions on both key impact pathways.

-- 1.45 For recreation, the District Plan HRA identified recreation pressure as a risk that could lead to adverse effects on site integrity in the absence of mitigation measures.
-As discussed below, Mid Sussex District Council has been working with neighbouring local planning authority partners to consider the available evidence and what measures may be appropriate for managing access. - 1.46 The supplementary advice published by Natural England on the relevant targets for conserving and restoring the site features of Ashdown Forest identifies good air quality as a supporting attribute upon which the heathland habitat relies in order for conservation objectives to be met.
-The document highlights that heathland habitats are sensitive to air pollution in terms of altering vegetation structure and composition, causing the loss of typical species. - 1.47 For air quality, the District Plan HRA acknowledges that critical loads for key pollutants are already being exceeded.
+These two key risks are comprehensively assessed within the HRA report for the District Plan, and during the iterative process of HRA assessment alongside the District Plan, the District Council was working with its neighbouring local planning authority partners in active discussions on both key impact pathways. - 1.46 For recreation, the District Plan HRA identified recreation pressure as a risk that could lead to adverse effects on site integrity in the absence of mitigation measures.
+As discussed below, Mid Sussex District Council has been working with neighbouring local planning authority partners to consider the available evidence and what measures may be appropriate for managing access. - 1.47 The supplementary advice published by Natural England on the relevant targets for conserving and restoring the site features of Ashdown Forest identifies good air quality as a supporting attribute upon which the heathland habitat relies in order for conservation objectives to be met.
+The document highlights that heathland habitats are sensitive to air pollution in terms of altering vegetation structure and composition, causing the loss of typical species. - 1.48 For air quality, the District Plan HRA acknowledges that critical loads for key pollutants are already being exceeded.
 Critical loads are explained and discussed within this HRA at the appropriate assessment sections.
-The HRA for the District Plan refers to the Design Manual for Roads and Bridges (DMRB), which is produced and updated by Highways England (a current update commenced in 2018 and is due for completion in 2020). - 1.48 Within this manual, a specific section on the assessment of impacts of highways and/or road projects on European sites is included, which sets thresholds for identifying where a project may result in a likely significant effect on a European site sensitive to air pollution, This includes a project that will result in a daily traffic flow of 1,000 annual average daily traffic (AADT) or more, within 200m of a European site.
-Transport modelling undertaken as part of the District Plan evidence base was used to show that the AADT would remain below 1,000 for the quantum of growth proposed within the District Plan. - 1.49 As discussed within the appropriate assessment sections of this HRA, the conclusions drawn for the District Plan were accepted as being on the basis of the currently available evidence, advice and good practice, which has recently progressed since the publication of the District Plan HRA. - 1.50 The HRA for the District Plan assessed potential impacts relating to air quality, and at the time of preparation, concluded that adverse effects on Ashdown Forest SAC in terms of air quality impacts could be ruled out.
-The District Plan commits to reviewing this conclusion within the supporting text for policy DP17, particularly if new evidence becomes available.
+The HRA for the District Plan refers to the Design Manual for Roads and Bridges (DMRB), which is produced and updated by Highways England (a current update commenced in 2018 and is due for completion in 2020). - 1.49 Within this manual, a specific section on the assessment of impacts of highways and/or road projects on European sites is included, which sets thresholds for identifying where a project may result in a likely significant effect on a European site sensitive to air pollution, This includes a project that will result in a daily traffic flow of 1,000 annual average daily traffic (AADT) or more, within 200m of a European site.
+Transport modelling undertaken as part of the District Plan evidence base was used to show that the AADT would remain below 1,000 for the quantum of growth proposed within the District Plan.

-1.51 The appropriate assessment sections of this HRA report review the potential risks posed by air quality impacts, in light of the growth proposed within the Site Allocations DPD as part of the overall Local Plan for the District.
+- 1.50 As discussed within the appropriate assessment sections of this HRA, the conclusions drawn for the District Plan were accepted as being on the basis of the currently available evidence, advice and good practice, which has recently progressed since the publication of the District Plan HRA. - 1.51 The HRA for the District Plan assessed potential impacts relating to air quality, and at the time of preparation, concluded that adverse effects on Ashdown Forest SAC in terms of air quality impacts could be ruled out.
+The District Plan commits to reviewing this conclusion within the supporting text for policy DP17, particularly if new evidence becomes available. - 1.52 The appropriate assessment sections of this HRA report review the potential risks posed by air quality impacts, in light of the growth proposed within the Site Allocations DPD as part of the overall Local Plan for the District.
+Previous iterations of this HRA have drawn on the latest air quality modelling and most up to date guidance.